Get the source code

 Torque 3D's source code lives at TorqueGameEngines/Torque3D.
 To clone a copy of the source code, you will need a git client.
 We recommend the official client.
 Once you have installed Git, you should follow GitHub's forking tutorial to make your own repository to which you can commit your code.

 The repository has two main branches:

 Pull requests are the way that community members like you can get your code pulled into the official Torque 3D repository for everyone else to use.
 We accept community contributions that align with our vision for the engine - especially bug fixes, enhancements to existing features, and revisions of old, slow, or ugly code.
 Pull requests are the way that code gets reviewed before it's accepted into the engine - even code that we, the Steering Committee, write ourselves.
-For a technical tutorial on how to submit a pull request, check out this page in our wiki, or this tutorial by GitHub.
+For a technical tutorial on how to submit a pull request, check out this tutorial by GitHub.

 In order to ensure the quality of the engine code going into the future, we have strict rules about what code we can and cannot accept.
 We also have some soft guidelines that inform our decision-making progress in trickier cases.

 Pull requests not adhering to these rules cannot be accepted, so pay attention!

 - Obviously, your contribution cannot contain any code that is not legally compatible with Torque 3D's MIT license.

 - Contributions must adhere to our code style guidelines.

 - Pull-requests against the master branch cannot be accepted.
 All requests must go to development, or an appropriate topic or maintenance branch.